ironBankNetwork-Developers/go-IRON/README.md

 Binaries are published at https://github.com/iron-bank/go-IRON/releases.

 ## First Steps
-Before accessing the Dapp, you need to set the start the iron protocol, in order to get access to the blockchain and interact with the functionalities.
+Before accessing the Dapp, you need to start the iron protocol, in order to get access to the blockchain and interact with the functionalities.

 You can access the iron Dapp downloading the latest release from here.